Graduate Program in Barcelona

 During this program, students will:

-- How to apply design to the modern business world
+- Learn how to apply design to the modern business world.

 A state-recognized, university MBA degree accredited by Universidad Católica de Murcia (UCAM), Spain.